Alumni make all the difference!

 - Gifts of appreciated securities can be made by contacting Alumni and Donor Records (email@example.com or 609.258.0160).

 - Endowment gifts can be made by contacting Heather Seagroatt (firstname.lastname@example.org or 609.258.6894).

 If you are considering supporting a PICS internship, contact PICS Program Director Caroline Savage (email@example.com) for more information and with any questions.

-Alumni partners are one of the most important aspects of the PICS program.
-Drawn from Princeton alumni and alumni spouses, Alumni Partners are friends, listeners, guides, and advocates to young Princetonians.
+Alumni Mentors are one of the most important aspects of the PICS program.
+Drawn from Princeton alumni and alumni spouses, Alumni Mentors are friends, listeners, guides, and advocates to young Tigers.
 For many students, PICS is their first professional work opportunity, and sharing your life and leadership skills positions the student and their community organization for success.
-The Alumni Partner also introduces students to the life-long networking benefits of being a Princeton graduate.
+The Alumni Mentor also introduces students to the life-long networking benefits of being a Princeton graduate.

-Many PICS alumni partners and interns form relationships that last for years.
-Partnering with a PICS intern may be the most rewarding part of your summer!
+Many PICS Alumni Mentors and interns form relationships that last for years.
+Mentoring a PICS intern may be the most rewarding part of your summer!

 - Initiate contact with the intern; a minimum of 3 check-ins is preferred.

 - Be friendly and available to be contacted by the intern during the internship period.

 - Act as liaison, if necessary, to the sponsor organization of the internship.

 - Assist the administrators of the PICS program during the internship.